 Time Domain, AMI_Getwave flow

-For the time domain, Getwave flow, the Tx will construct a string with the information about the taps.
-This string going from Tx to Rx will instruct the Rx whether the Tx tap coefficient can be incremented or decremented, or if it has reached its upper or lower limits.
+For the time domain, Getwave flow, depending on the Training mode the Tx and Rx are set to, the Tx will construct a string with the information about the taps.
+If the training mode is 1, the string going from Tx to Rx will instruct the Rx whether the Tx tap coefficient can be incremented or decremented, or if it has reached its upper or lower limits.
 This is done by specifying the parameter values to be

 0 for open to be changed